Last updated: 27 January 2023

 For most employers, it’s a small change.
 Waltham Forest Council employs 2,650 staff and to date we have provided Premature Baby Leave and Premature Baby Pay to four employees.
 We think it’s the right thing to do for an employee going through such a difficult time, and something that can make the difference between retaining and losing an experienced, valued member of staff.

-We have produced a downloadable version of our Premature Birth Policy (PDF) which any employer can customise and add to their existing maternity, paternity and adoption leave policies.
+We have produced the Premature Birth Policy (PDF) which any employer can customise and add to their existing maternity, paternity, and adoption leave policies.

 We can also offer information and advice to any of our contractors or partners who want to make this change.
 Please contact us by email.